MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-sso-saml.md

 # Use Security Assertion Markup Language for SSO from Power BI to on-premises data sources

-By enabling single sign-on (SSO), you can make it easy for Power BI reports and dashboards to refresh data from on-premises sources while respecting user-level permissions configured on those sources.
+By enabling single sign-on (SSO), you can make it easy for Power BI reports and dashboards to refresh data from on-premises sources while you respect user-level permissions that are configured on those sources.
 To enable seamless SSO connectivity, you use [Security Assertion Markup Language (SAML)](https://www.onelogin.com/pages/saml).

 ## Supported data sources